Swatchophile/Project3ArcadeGame/README.md

 	point selected randomly from an array of appropriate positions along y),
 	a random speed property, and the enemy image.The Enemy methods include update and render.
-	--the update method updates enemy position if the enemy leaves canvas boundaries, and activates enemies by incrementing their x positions by a randomly set speed multiplied by dt (which is calculated inside engine.js)
+	(a)the update method updates enemy position if the enemy leaves canvas boundaries, and activates enemies by incrementing their x positions by a randomly set speed multiplied by dt (which is calculated inside engine.js)